haven-ai/optimization-toolkit/README.md

 ## Quick Start

-Run MNIST experiments with these steps.
+Run MNIST experiments with these three steps (or use this Google Colab).

 1. **Install requirements**